polygonplanet/weakmap-polyfill/README.md

 ### Usage

-Import or require A`weakmap-polyfill`, then **WeakMap** will be defined in the global scope if native WeakMap is not supported in running environment.
+Import or require `weakmap-polyfill`, then **WeakMap** will be defined in the global scope if native WeakMap is not supported in running environment.

 #### node